wikimedia/elematch/README.md

 - **Well-formed DOM**: Handled tags are balanced (HTML5, XMLSerializer).
 - **Quoted attributes**: All attribute values are quoted using single or double quotes (HTML5, XMLSerializer).

+The current version pays a 30% performance penalty for *avoiding* the following
+requirement:

 - **`<` escaped in attribute values**: In attribute values, the left angle bracket (`<`) is entity-escaped.
 This is [not required in the HTML5 spec](http://www.w3.org/TR/html5/syntax.html#serializing-html-fragments),